IncidentHub-Cloud/IncidentHub-Cloud.github.io/blog/blog/2024-08-12-service-components.md

 title: Monitoring Specific Components and Regions in Your Third-Party Services
 authors: [ hrish ]
 description: How to monitor specific components and regions in your cloud and SaaS services in IncidentHub.
 Choose the services and geographical regions that you use.
-tags: [ monitoring, components, alerting, ops ]
+tags: [ monitoring, components, alerting, ops, cloud, saas ]
 ---